simoean/contextual-api/docs/sprint-1-technical-write-up.md

     };
     ```

-    * **Explanation:** This JavaScript logic from the `login-prompt`'s context selection page enables dynamic attribute
+This JavaScript logic from the `login-prompt`'s context selection page enables dynamic attribute
 filtering.
 Users can check/uncheck attributes presented to them.
 The `handleConfirmSelection` function then
 filters the list of attributes to be shared, sending only those explicitly selected by the user back to the
 requesting client application.

 ---